VivekTRamamoorthy/MatlabJS/README.md

 - Fork the repository and clone it locally, and create a new branch.
 - Include your contribution in the `Matlab.js` file
-    - Copy these modifications also in `node/main.js` also.
+    - Copy these modifications also in `node/main.js`.
 The node export is maintained in a separate file.
 - Write testing scripts for the new function in `tests/run_tests.js` file
     - This can be done by including `test("your_function_name(args)","expectedoutput")` somewhere within the file.
     - An example would be `test("add2(4)",6)`